 Getting the proper hydration is luckily an easy fix for those having throat pain for this reason.
 There are two important things to remember when it comes to staying hydrated.

 Your throat muscles contracting from the cold can cause pain and tension.
 To avoid this, drink room temperature or hot beverages.
-Tea is always a good substitution for water when singing.
+Tea is always a good substitute for water when singing.

 As I said, singing is like exercising, and if you exercise for too long, you're going to start feeling pain.
-At the same time, it is recommended that your practice singing every day, no one recommends that you sing for hours and hours on end every day.
+At the same time, it is recommended that your practice singing every day; no one recommends that you sing for hours and hours on end every day.

 As a studio vocalist who often has multiple projects to sing a day, I make sure to space my gigs out and keep myself on voice rest in the in-between time (very minimal talking!).

 If you're actively working on growing your musical skill and want to put in several hours at a time, try switching between singing, playing an instrument, studying other singers, and learning music theory to allow your throat and vocal cords to rest.

 Most singers know about warmups when it comes to getting your voice prepared for singing, but many people don't know about the need for vocal cooldowns that can help protect your voice after you are done singing.

 Related Post: 6 Best Teas For A Singer's Vocal Health

 Water won't hurt either, even though the effects will take some time.
 The one thing you want to do for sure is not sing, and not talk much at all if you can avoid it!

-As a session singer, writer, and producer that has worked with over 200 clients to provide high-quality jingles, singles, features, nursery rhymes, and DJ drops, she currently spends her time engulfed in creating and marketing new music and helpful resources for creators.
-Check out Yona’s latest music releases on her Spotify, her Youtube and share the music if you like it!
+As a session singer, writer, and producer that has worked with over 300 clients to provide high-quality jingles, singles, and features, Yona spends her time creating and marketing new music and helpful resources for creators.
+Check out Yona’s latest releases on her Spotify, her Youtube and share if you like it!

-If you are ever in need of singer, songwriter or song producer services for your music project or brand, see what Yona Marie can offer you on her services page.
+If you are in need of singer, songwriter or song producer services, see what Yona Marie can offer you on her services page.